cheezmil/cheezmil-terminal-interactive/README.md

 #### All MCP clients that support Streamable HTTP can be used.
 Configuration will vary slightly for different MCP clients.
 Please refer to the corresponding client's official documentation.
 Here are simple examples:

+> Different programming software sets different MCP maximum timeout times.
+Please refer to the corresponding documentation.
+Please set a very large timeout for CTI, otherwise some programming software has very short default timeout times.
+For example, Codex only has a default 60s timeout, which will not get any information output and thus cannot be used normally.

 - **Cline / Roocode / Kilocode**:
 ```json
     "CTI": {